liveahero-wiki/liveahero-wiki.github.io/_charas/goro.md

 ---

 {% capture BIO_H01 %}
 He transforms into a hero that can show off his best performance as a carpenter.
-Even in this form, he's still undoubtedly a drunkard, but he can use his split-toe-shoes-shaped parallel weapon to walk on vertically on walls, and then, using various tools from toolbox-shaped parallel weapon, build high quality walls and shelters at a speed that no normal person could do.
+Even in this form, he's still undoubtedly a drunkard, but he can use his split-toe-shoes-shaped parallel weapon to walk vertically on walls, and then, using various tools from his toolbox-shaped parallel weapon, build high quality walls and shelters at a speed that no normal person could do.
 {% endcapture %}

 {% capture BIO_H02 %}
-In his home town, he was raising a family and living a normal life as a carpenter, when one day a giant monster attacked, bringing disaster and seperating him from his family before drifting ashore to Muirauqa IV.
-This is when he started drinking daily, and it's also when he began his dream of building a house that could resist even a monsters attack.
+In his home town, he was raising a family and living a normal life as a carpenter, when one day a giant monster attacked, bringing disaster and separating him from his family before drifting ashore to Muirauqa IV.
+This is when he started drinking daily, and it's also when he began his dream of building a house that could withstand even a giant monster attack.
 Consequently, when he sees two lovers or two family members get seperated, he loses his composure, even if they're strangers to him.
 {% endcapture %}

 {% include hero-infobox.html stockId=10231 BIO_H01=BIO_H01 BIO_H02=BIO_H02 %}